 What to Wear, What to Bring, and Other Essentials for Your BCG Interview Day

 On the day of your interview, make sure you are well prepared and professional.
 Here are some tips:

-- Dress in business attire: Wear a suit, a tie, and polished shoes
+- Dress in business attire: Wear a suit and polished shoes

 - Bring a pen, a notebook, and a calculator: You can use these tools during the interview to take notes, structure your thoughts, and do calculations